jbock-java/jbock/README.md

 Please note that `path` is a *required* param, while `verbosity` is an *optional* option.
-This so-called *parameter skew* is determined from the parameter type, using the following "matching" rules:
+This so-called *parameter skew* is determined by the parameter type, using the following "matching" rules:

 ### Parameter type matching